yegor256/blog/_drafts/_arguments.md

 the *encapsulation* of arguments.

-Now, the question is which is better: to represent a web page or the universe?
+Now, the question is which is better: to represent a web page or the Universe?
 It depends, but I think that in general, the smaller the real-life entity we represent, the more solid and cohesive design we give to the object.

-On the other hand, sometimes we have to have an object that represents the universe.
+On the other hand, sometimes we have to have an object that represents the Universe.
 For example, we may have this:

 {% highlight java %}
 class HTTP {